DWI PENALTIES IN GREENSBORO — WHAT YOU NEED TO KNOW

 A conviction for driving while impaired by alcohol or drugs threatens you on several fronts.
-The Clifford Division of Clifford Clendenin & O'Hale, LLP puts the full force of its more than five decades of combined experience to work to protect you from each threat.
+Clifford & Harris, PLLC puts the full force of its more than six decades of combined experience to work to protect you from each threat.

 If you are convicted of DWI in North Carolina, you face: